1. Fulfillments

 const fulfillment = response.data;

 This creates a fulfillment at location loc_afnHMjVUn3gnrvxU5zMvkX and a corresponding manifest at location loc_hj7gjrk5JaVvyATPDbyURp.
+The resulting manifest will have its linked_fulfillment.id set to this fulfillment's ID, so you can find the destination manifest using the manifest list linked_fulfillment_id filter.

 Using previously received parcels